ABOUT RICHARD HUME

 Have you ever faced any danger in taking a photograph?

 Like most landscape photographers I have had my share of cuts and bruises which sometimes goes with the territory.
 However we had a relatively close call on boxing day in 2004 when I was shooting in Sri Lanka.
 We were in a small village just one hour from the coast and due to head there the following day when news filtered through of what was to become known as the Asian Boxing Day Tsunami.
 While not directly affected, being witness to the unfolding human tragedy was beyond comprehension as everybody in Sri Lanka was affected with missing friends or family in one way or another.
 While donating what we could the feeling of hopelessness was overwhelming.
 After five days the death toll in Sri Lanka alone was estimated at 35,000.

 Everything about the final art-works we create is designed to be the highest quality available.
 So for this reason I have a Nikon D800 36 mega pixel camera with a range of lenses for my core digital setup.
 When I want to get traditional again I use a couple of specialist medium format panoramic film cameras – the first is a Fuji GX617 which produces 6cm x 17cm transparencies.
 I also use a Noblex 150 6cm x 12cm medium format camera which features a rotating lens.
 For these cameras i shoot on the worlds finest grain film which is Fuji Velvia 50 asa.
 All images are taken on a Gitzo tripod.

 What is next for Richard Hume?

 I am continually inspired to take ‘the next image’ and to this end there are still many more photographs I have planned both in New Zealand and internationally.
 Some books are in the pipeline as well as exhibitions.
-I would also love to have my own Richard Hume bricks and mortar gallery in the not too distant future too.
+I would also love to have my own Richard Hume gallery in the not too distant future too.